-We operate an outsourced model and depend on the performance of our third-party service providers, particularly the Investment Adviser, AIFM, Property Manager and Fund Administrator poor decisions, reduced portfolio returns or a financial impact on investors.
+We operate an outsourced model and depend on the performance of our third-party service providers, particularly the Investment Adviser, AIFM, Property Manager and Fund Administrator.

+Poor delivery from key providers could result in poor decisions, reduced portfolio returns or regulatory compliance failures, and could have a financial impact on investors.
 This risk covers all operational areas of the business: